Aryan-0001/Jarvis-AI/README.md

    - Run the app on Android or use in an emulator

 ## 2. Windows Jarvis AI App (Powershell/CMD)
-- Purpose: A voice-activated assistant for Windows that can perform tasks like searching the web, opening apps, playing music, telling jokes, etc.
+- Purpose: A voice-activated assistant for Windows that can perform tasks like searching the web, opening apps, playing music, telling jokes, chat about anything or discuss anything, can write code on your terminal , try saying 'bye' or 'goodbye jarvis' to start for ascii video , and many more things like sending a message using whatsapp to anyone on your contact list or even just a number , etc.
 - Tech Stack:
   - Python for core logic
   - SpeechRecognition (speech_recognition package) for voice input